 It’s been 30 long weeks since I secluded myself at home, avoiding going out or meeting in person with friends.
-I work at home and both my children are doing homeschooling.
-By choice, my little one has been doing homeschool for more than one year.
-And my big one chose not to move out to go to college, and all his classes are online too.
+I work at home, and both my children are homeschooled.
+I do have a pretty active virtual social life.
+But I must confess: I have been missing the real stuff.

 Decoy Limited Red Wine, 2018: Tasting Notes

 Decoy Limited is the new flagship of the Decoy portfolio.
 It’s the best of the best of the Napa wine label, established in 1985 by Dan and Margaret Duckhorn.
-Decoy Limited Red Wine is a coupage made of 43% Merlot, 25% Zinfandel, 24% Cabernet Sauvignon, 8% Tempranillo, aged in new French oak barrels for 14 months.
+It is a coupage made of 43% Merlot, 25% Zinfandel, 24% Cabernet Sauvignon, and 8% Tempranillo, aged in new French oak barrels for 14 months.

 Following are my tasting notes: